spack/spack-tutorial/tutorial_configuration.rst

 ``spec`` entry for this compiler.
 The ``spec`` entry is effectively the name of the compiler for Spack.
 It consists of a name and a version number, separated by the ``@`` sigil.
-The name must be one of the supported compiler names in Spack (gcc, intel, pgi, xl, xl_r, clang, nag, cce, arm).
+The name must be one of the supported compiler names in Spack (arm, cce, clang, fj, gcc, intel, nag, pgi, xl, xl_r).
 The version number can be an arbitrary string of alphanumeric characters, as well as ``-``, ``.``, and ``_``.
 The ``target`` and ``operating_system`` sections we leave unchanged.
 These sections specify when Spack can use